Nehemiah 13 – Nehemiah’s Reforms

 A. True worship leads to the nation’s obedience.

 1. (1-2) Hearing the law brings a call to obedience.

 On that day they read from the Book of Moses in the hearing of the people, and in it was found written that no Ammonite or Moabite should ever come into the assembly of God, because they had not met the children of Israel with bread and water, but hired Balaam against them to curse them.
 However, our God turned the curse into a blessing.

 a.
 No Ammonite or Moabite should ever come into the assembly of God: As the people drew near to God in worship (as seen in Nehemiah 11 and 12), they became aware of God’s standards.
 In this case the standard stated in Deuteronomy 23:3-4, where the Ammonites and Moabites were not to be regarded as part of Israel (unless they converted to the worship of Israel’s God).

 i.
-An Israelite became a part of God’s covenant by birth; but an Ammonite or Moabite could not.
+An Israelite was part of God’s covenant by birth; but an Ammonite or Moabite was not.
 They had to become a part of the covenant by choice – by joining with God’s covenant people and leaving the gods of their people.
 They had to choose to reject those gods and embrace Yahweh.

 ii.
-This command was a powerful message – both then and now.
-It said to these Ammonites and Moabites, “You are not a part of the people of God by birth.
-You must make a choice.
-You can not live the thinking and deeds of your anti-God culture, and truly join in the spiritual life of God’s people.
+This command was a powerful message.
+It said to these Ammonites and Moabites, “You were not a part of the people of God by birth.
+You must choose this and leave the thinking and deeds of your anti-God culture, and truly join in the spiritual life of God’s people.
 Unless you leave one and join the other, you will never really be a part of this spiritual life.
 Come join us!”

 d.
 However, our God turned the curse into a blessing: This refers to the events of Numbers 22-24, where God blessed Israel, even though the prophet Balaam wanted to curse them.
 It also reminds us that God is able – more than able – to turn any curse into a blessing.